The Alay Traverse

 Can you go higher than 30W?
 Sure.
 Look at power banks targeted towards laptop users.
 Generally you will see 65W charging input being advertised for that.
 Anker claims their 65W charger will fully recharge a 25,600mAh power bank (the “747” model) in 2.5 hours.
 The main consideration for this is that, for this small improvement in charging speed, the 65W charger will be significantly heavier (almost 4x) and bulkier if you are counting grams and ounces in your bag.

 Be careful with your charging set-up (and other valuable items) in the city of Osh.
 15 years ago I would say that travelers in Central Asia were a very honest group of people.
-I think that has changed (with a small minority), and European and American travelers have gotten trashier (increased popularity of the region, Wizz Air flights, dark tourism, different traveler demographic, etc.).
+I think that has changed (with a small minority), and European and American travelers have gotten trashier (increased popularity of the region, discount carrier flights, dark tourism, different traveler demographic, etc.).
 A $150 Anker set up is a tempting target for another traveler with a $20 five watt set-up that is failing them badly.
 Add to these people some other foreign hostel dwellers who are not tourists and who may be desperate.
 Finally, there are the hostel/guesthouse’s family members and their children and their children’s friends from the street.
 One hostel has online reviewers complaining about random local people walking into the common areas of the hostel (with the young employees too scared to kick them out).
 And then there are employees and cleaners… You have much less to worry about in your mountain homestay.

 Extra notes and information